mlefebvr/covid19-tracker/README.md

 # React Covid-19 Tracker

 A simple Covid-19 tracker written with React.
-Uses Axios to fetch the data from covid19api.com and Bootstrap/React-Bootstrap for CSS
+Uses Axios to fetch the data from covid19api.com and Bootstrap for CSS

 This is a learning project.